My Vienna: Otto Wagner’s architectural legacy

 Kirche am Steinhof, 1907

-Address: Baumgartner Höhe 1, Wien 14 (Penzing).
+Address: Baumgartner Höhe 1, 14th district (Penzing).

 Up on the city’s Baumgartner Heights is Europe’s first modernist church Kirche am Steinhof or Steinhof Church.
 Known also as the Church of St. Leopold, the structure is one of the city’s finest examples of turn-of-the-century architecture.
 Designed and built by Otto Wagner, the church was inaugurated in 1907 for patients of the Steinhof Psychiatric Hospital, which is now a part of the Klinik Penzing complex.
 The roof is topped with a copper-covered dome whose golden appearance in daylight merits the moniker “Limoniberg” (lemon hill) that’s visible for miles around.

 The church was a collaborative effort with other Vienesse artists, including Koloman Moser’s mosaics and stained glass, Othmar Schimkowitz’s angel sculptures, and Richard Luksch’s exterior tower sculptures.
-The Steinhof church and the Post Savings Bank building (see below) are period masterpieces of architecture and two of Wagner’s most important creations.
+The Steinhof church and the Austria Post Savings Bank building (see below) are period masterpieces of architecture and two of Wagner’s most important creations.

 Side profile – 18 May 2018 (6D1).